Arakatavemula

 Arakatavemula is a village located in Rajupalem Mandal of YSR District, Andhra Pradesh, India.
 Surrounding villages for Arakatavemula village are Parlapdu (West), Kummara palle (North), Pottipadu (South) and Somapuram (East).

 Demographics

-Arakatavemula village has population of 2929 out of that 1463 are males and 1466 are females as per Census 2011.
-In this village population of children with age 0-6 is 369 which makes up 12.60% of total population of village.
-Average Sex Ratio of Arakatavemula village is 1002 which is higher than Andhra Pradesh state average of 993.
-It has higher literacy rate compared to Andhra Pradesh.
-In 2011, literacy rate of Arakatavemula village was 68.59% compared to 67.02% of Andhra Pradesh.
-In Arakatavemula Male literacy stands at 80.43% while female literacy rate was 57.35%.
+According to the Census 2011, the population of Arakatavemula village is 2,929, comprising 1,463 males and 1,466 females.
+The village has 369 children aged 0–6, accounting for 12.60% of the total population.
+The average sex ratio in Arakatavemula is 1,002, which is higher than the Andhra Pradesh state average of 993.
+Additionally, the village's literacy rate is higher than the state average.
+In 2011, the literacy rate in Arakatavemula was 68.59%, compared to Andhra Pradesh’s 67.02%.
+Specifically, male literacy in Arakatavemula stands at 80.43%, while female literacy is 57.35%.